cheynewallace/noteshred-ruby/README.md

 note.push
 ```

-** Please note **
+###Please note

-We occationally adjust the encryption algorithms and handling on the server for security reasons and as newer techniques become known.
+We occasionally adjust the encryption algorithms and handling on the server for security reasons and as newer techniques become known.
 By using the push functionality you will not automatically use the latest encryption as we release it, but instead will be locked into using the most recent version available within this gem.

 For example, we are currently at encryption version 4.
-This is available both on the server and wthin the gem.
+This is available both on the server and within the gem.
 If we release a version 5, anyone using the standard "note.create" method will automatically use version 5 as we will default everyone to this when creating new notes on the server, where as if you are using the "note.push" method you will still be encrypting notes using version 4 until we release an updated gem.

 ## Sharing Notes
 Sharing a note with someone will email them with details on how to access the note.